 Carleton University OnLine is a flexible learning platform that offers a wide array of university credit courses.
 Both local students and students at a distance can take advantage of our online courses.

-Whether you are at home or traveling abroad, finishing a degree, just starting one, or studying for interest, Carleton University OnLine can provide the convenience and flexibility you need to fit a university education into your schedule.
+Whether at home or traveling abroad, finishing a degree, starting one, or studying for interest, you can find the convenience and flexibility you need through Carleton University OnLine.

 There are two types of CUOL courses: recorded lecture-based courses and web-based courses.

 CUOL recorded courses are filmed on campus during a regular class.
-The lectures are then made available to local and distance students through a number of different channels.
-These CUOL classes are as close as possible to being in the classroom – you can listen to classroom discussions, hear questions and see the lectures just as they are delivered to fellow students.
+The lectures are then available to local and distance students through a number of different methods.
+These CUOL classes feel as close as possible to being in the classroom.
+You can listen to classroom discussions, hear questions and see the lectures just as your fellow students do.
 There is also a course website (cuLearn) where students find resources, including the course outline, discussion groups and assignments.

 CUOL web-based courses are designed to be offered through a course website.
 A web course is often made up of modules, including recorded presentations, discussion forums, online activities and assignments.
 Web courses require frequent active online participation.